testofcafe/qa_task_cafe/README.md

 * ```/features/steps/*.py``` implantation of feature files(scenarios)
 * ```/features/environment.py``` setUp and tearDown steps (before and after scenario/feature) configs
 #### report
-final report in html format
+* final report in html format

+# Note:

+cafebazaar/Hop repository archived and read-only, so when scenarios try to create an new issue get this error:

+This repository has been archived by the owner.
+It is now read-only.

+for pass all test cases you can put ```testofcafe/qa_task_cafe``` instead of ```cafebazaar/Hop```